LCM-Team

 The structure for the annotated Verilog code in the 'Design-of-reduced-latency-and-increased-throughput-Polar-Decoder' project.

-.
+These annotations are organized into subdirectories like intermediate_comment and spec.
 This structure enables detailed documentation and analysis of the Verilog code for various modules across the project.